Commercial model

 N/A (tabletop robot)

 QTrobot is a tabletop social humanoid designed for human-robot interaction research, special-needs education, and therapy support.
-LuxAI positions it as a developer-friendly platform with ROS APIs and visual programming tools.
-IEEE Spectrum's Robots Guide lists QTrobot as a 2017 robot with a 64 cm height, 5 kg weight, and a €6,800 listed cost, while LuxAI's current documentation highlights integrated depth sensing, expressive gestures, and programmable behaviors for classroom and lab settings.
+LuxAI positions it as a developer-friendly platform with ROS APIs and visual programming tools, while its current documentation highlights integrated depth sensing, expressive gestures, and programmable behaviors for classroom and lab settings.
+LuxAI's current shop pricing is tracked in the price fields rather than older third-party cost references.

 Listed price

-Official LuxAI shop pricing for QTrobot RD-V2 i5 (ex.
-VAT); also listed at $10,450 USD.
-Variants: RD-V2 i7 at €13,900, RD-V2 AI@Edge (Jetson Orin) also available.
+Official LuxAI shop pricing for QTrobot RD-V2 i5: €10,900 (ex.
+VAT), in stock.
+Variants: RD-V2 i7 at €13,900 and RD-V2 AI@Edge at €18,900 (ex.
+VAT).

 Release window